DFRobot/pxt-DFRobot_bosonKit/README.md

 })

 ```
-* 8. Write high level to P1 to drive the fan on P1.
+* 8.Write high level to P1 to drive the fan on P1.

 ```blocks